If you would like to connect with the DSES Board of Directors, please contact Board Chair Steve at SMount@DisabledSportsEasternSierra.org.

-Originally from Vermont, Brent Truax moved to Mammoth in 2010 with his wife and young daughter to become General Manager of the Westin Monache Resort.
+Originally from Vermont, Brent Truax, Treasurer, moved to Mammoth in 2010 with his wife and young daughter to become General Manager of the Westin Monache Resort.

 Brent is a graduate of the University of Vermont with a degree in Recreation Management and has an extensive background managing resort properties with an emphasis on health and wellness, including The Peaks in Telluride, CO; Mirbeau Inn and Spa in Skaneateles, NY; Canyon Ranch in Tucson, AZ; and the Mountain View Grand Resort & Spa in Whitefield, NH.

 An avid cyclist, Brent recently completed the Sierra Cycling Challenge and is also an active alpine and Nordic skier, hiker, and hunter.
 Brent is passionate about all our area has to offer and also serves as President of the Mammoth Lakes Chamber of Commerce.

 Kathy Copeland moved to Mammoth from Vermont in 1971 and worked for Mammoth Mountain Ski Resort for 29 years starting as a bus girl and ending up as the manager of the Children’s Ski School.